GrammaticalFramework/gf-rgl/tests/czech/README.md

 joined negation, polarity recovery and polite/plural ambiguity.
 `CzeExtensionRoundTrip` and `extension-roundtrip.tsv` cover secondary and dative predicates, bound objects, subject omission, complement forms and predeterminer placement with a modified pronoun.
+Compound cardinals are checked with possessives, oblique case and predicate agreement.
 The abstract fragments are acyclic: parsing must return the complete expected set of trees, without truncation or reliance on enumeration order.
 Repeated strings record distinct intended analyses.
 These small fragments